Ciel and Sebastian from Black Butler sum just about everything that happened during the murder mystery arc and how it was to the Wordsmith Arther.

 Lampshaded again with the CSI: Crime Scene Investigation parody episode "Mr. Monk and the TV Star".
 Captain Stottlemeyer walks into the editing room of a clear CSIExpy while Brad Terry is helping put together the Summation scene of the episode they're working on:

 Captain Leland Stottlemeyer: This is my favorite part, where everyone stands around and you sum up the case.

 Captain Leland Stottlemeyer: I wasn't talking to you.
 I was talking to Mr. Monk.

-Subverted in the episode "Mr. Monk Goes to Jail," when Sharona does the Summation instead of Monk.
+In "Mr. Monk Goes to Jail," Sharona does the Summation instead of Monk.

 Parodied in one episode when Monk has to join a therapy group and the members keep getting killed off.
 When Monk tells the rest of the group about the possibility of the deaths being homicides, Harold mimics Monk's investigation style and then goes into a The Summation-slash-Hannibal Lecture in which he points out that Monk had motive, opportunity, and a advantegeous position complete with fake flashbacks that portray Monk as an Ax-Crazy psuedo-Yandere who wants Dr. Bell all to himself (Harold was right about the last part).
 This is effective enough to make Monk himself seriously consider that he might be unconciously killing people.

 Parodied in "Mr. Monk and Sharona" where Monk, being rushed by Sharona, literally gives his summation in fast motion, complete with squeaky fast forward (or as he says, picture-go-fast) voice distortion.
 Unable to understand a goddamn word, he's asked to repeat it at regular talking speed.

 Some fun is had in Mr. Monk and the Birds and the Bees when Natalie says "I've been waiting a long time to say this..."